Rape and murder of Nirmala Panta: DNA tests

 According to a report by the National Human Rights Commission, there were serious lapses in DNA collection, due to which a correct result could not be obtained.
 The DNA sample was collected into a test tube from three layers of a vaginal swab.
-But the commission report says that the extraction provided an insufficient sample of the DNA, which could also have been damaged.
+The commission report says that the extraction provided an insufficient sample of the DNA, which could also have been damaged.
 The report also found flaws in the scientific method applied to the DNA test.
 The commission recommended using methods of investigation other than DNA testing.
 Another technical committee to investigate DNA led by Jiwan Rijal also concluded that the said male component of sample taken from victim's body might be contaminated and may not be of the perpretator.
 It also questioned the validity of the lab's report that sperm was found in the sample.

+Suspension and Reinstatement of Police Officers

+In December 2018, following the advice of civil society, Nirmala Panta's mother Durga Devi filed an FIR against the eight police officials, accusing them of destroying evidence in the case.
+In March 2019, a case was logged by the Office of District Attorney at Kanchanpur District Court against those officers for their involvement in torture to suspect Dilip Bista and destruction of evidence in connection with Nirmala Pant rape and murder case.

+However, Nirmala's mother Durga Devi Pant later applied to revoke the FIR.
+She revealed that she didn't know about the names kept in the FIR.
+Despite the application, six of the eight police personnel were immediately taken into custody and produced before the court.
+A single bench of Judge Rajendra Kumar Acharya ordered the authorities to release six police officials on various bail amounts.
+Superintendent of Police (SP) Dilli Raj Bista surrendered himself later at the Kanchanpur District Court, and the court granted him bail on 1.5 million rupees.
+Deputy Superintendent of Police (DSP) of the Central Investigation Bureau (CIB) Angur GC also surrendered later to the court.
+The court granted bail on an amount of 900,000 rupees.
+Nirmala's father Yagyaraj Panta welcomed the order.
+In July 2020, a single bench of Judge Gopal Prasad Bastola acquitted the eight police officials.

+The seven officers who were suspended joined the duty; however, Dilliraj Bista was reinstated later as he was fired from the job.
+Following the verdict, Nirmala's mother Durga Devi spoke to media that she was happy to hear that the police officers were acquitted.